cloudfoundry/community/toc/rfc/rfc-draft-readiness-healthchecks.md

 to have "process" readiness healthcheck type.
 Once any defined process exits AI is marked as crashed.

+## Rolling deploys

+Rolling deploys should take into account the AI routable status.
+Old AI should be replaced with the new once new is running and routable.

 ### Architecture Overview
 This feature will require changes in the following releases